iamnvna/finance-articles/finance-articles/Relationship with Other Area of Finance.md

 # Relationship With Other Areas of Finance

 # Investment banking
-Use of the term "corporate finance" varies considerably across the world.
+Use of the term "[[corporate finance]]" varies considerably across the world.
 In the United States it is used, as above, to describe activities, analytical methods and techniques that deal with many aspects of a company's finances and capital.
 In the United Kingdom and Commonwealth countries, the terms "corporate finance" and "corporate financier" tend to be associated with investment banking – i.e. with transactions in which capital is raised for the corporation.

 # Financial risk management
 ## Concerns